desireechen/handwriting-recognition/README.md

 `train_args` such as `batch_size`, `epochs`

+Alternative method to train is to use the Bash scripts in `project/tasks`.

 ### Weights & Biases (is also somewhat similar to polyaxon)

 I used Weights & Biases to track my experiments and for hyperparameter tuning.
 Project page is [here](https://wandb.ai/desiree/handwriting-recognition-project_training?workspace=user-desiree).
 Experiments can be run individually (view the run titled absurd-microwave in my Weights & Biases page) or in multiples.
 Multiple experiments are defined in json file (`training/experiments/sample.json`).

 Sweeps are used for hyperparameter tuning.
 Hyperparameter values are defined in `training/sweep_emnist.yaml` file.

+## Linting and CI/CD

+Linting is the automated checking of source code for programmatic and stylistic errors.

+CI/CD is done using CircleCI. `.circleci/config.yml` contains the various steps in the building of the CI/CD pipeline.
+It will also run linting, prediction tests and evaluation tests.
+The linting script is in `project/tasks/lint.sh`.
+Prediction tests are at `project/text_recognizer/tests/*`.
+Evaluation tests are at `project/evaluation/*`.

+## Web Deployment

+Predictions can be viewed either via a Flask web server or by running a web server in Docker.

+### Use a Flask web server to serve predictions.

+`cd project`
+`python api/app.py`

+In another terminal, `export API_URL=http://0.0.0.0:8000`.
+`curl "${API_URL}/v1/predict?image_url=http://s3-us-west-2.amazonaws.com/fsdl-public-assets/emnist_lines/or%2Bif%2Bused%2Bthe%2Bresults.png"`

+To run unit test for the web server: `tasks/test_api.sh`

+### Run web server in Docker

+Build Docker image: `sudo tasks/build_api_docker.sh`

+Serve the web app: `sudo tasks/run_api_docker.sh`

+Run the same curl command above and get the same results.

+Extra notes: To connect to a running Docker container, use `sudo docker exec -it api bash`.